Intensive temperature and quantum correlations for refined quantum measurements: Quantum and classical correlations

 Finally, in order to get a better picture of this connection, we introduce size-independent quantities.
 We focus here on 2D systems, but similar results hold true for 1D.
 Consider the slope $\alpha_F$ of the fidelity decay as a function of the block size: $F_I(\beta)\approx\alpha_F l_B$ (in the case of 1D systems one should consider the fidelity saturation value).
 This slope gives an assessment of the intensiveness breakdown, since the smaller it is the more intensive the temperature.
 This allows us to depict a complete ``intensiveness phase diagram'' in the $c\!-\!\beta$ plane, by plotting the contours of $\alpha_F$ [see Fig.~\ref{aF_cb}].
 We recognize two regions: for low temperatures and strong coupling the system behaves non-intensively, whereas intensiveness is recovered in the region of high temperatures or weak coupling.
 A crossover between these two behaviours appears for intermediate $\beta$ and $c$.

 Following the same procedure for mutual information and entanglement, we introduce the slopes $\alpha_I$ and $\alpha_E$, respectively, and plot their ``phase diagrams'' (see Figs.~\ref{aMI_cb} and \ref{aEN_cb}).
 We can see that total correlations play no role in the breakdown of intensiveness, showing no relation with the regions individuated in Fig.~\ref{aF_cb}.
 On the other hand, the relation between intensiveness and entanglement is enforced, pointing out the role of genuine quantum correlations in detecting the intensive region.
 In fact, similar considerations hold true also if we consider other size-independent quantities.
 For example, the correlation length $\xi$ (given by $\langle q_i q_{i+r}\rangle\propto\exp\{-r/\xi\}$)---extensively studied in condensed matter systems but unable to distinguish quantum from classical correlations---fails at detecting the intensive region and shows a similar behaviour as the mutual information [see Fig.~\ref{CL_cb}].
 Although we cannot claim that the intensiveness breakdown \textit{strictly} depends on the block negativity, as the contour plots of Figs.~\ref{aF_cb} and \ref{aEN_cb} do not strictly coincide, temperature ceases to be intensive in the regions where entanglement is significantly present.
-Vice-versa, without quantum correlations the thermodynamical paradigm of intensive temperature applies.
+Vice-versa, without quantum correlations the thermodynamic paradigm of intensive temperature applies.

-In conclusion, we have tested the concept of intensive temperature when the standard thermodynamics hypotesis of coarse measurement is relaxed and more refined measurements are at disposal.
-We have seen that, in general, the thermodynamic paradigm of local intensive temperature applies whenever entanglement is not present in the system.
-This might be relevant for future technologies at mesoscopic and nanoscopic scale.
+In conclusion, we have tested the concept of intensive temperature when the standard thermodynamics prescription of coarse measurement is relaxed and more refined measurements are at disposal.
+For systems composed of quantum oscillators, we have seen that the thermodynamic paradigm of local intensive temperature applies also to this setting whenever the presence of entanglement in the system is negligible.
+This extends the concept of temperature, and assesses its limits of validity, to a scenario beyond the standard one and that might be relevant for future technologies at mesoscopic and nanoscopic scale.

 {\it Acknowledgements:} We thank L. Masanes for insightful discussion.
-This work was supported by the European FP7 COMPAS project and ERC Starting grant PERCENT, the Spanish FIS2010-14830 project and Generalitat de Catalunya.
+This work was supported by the European FP7 COMPAS project, ERC Starting grant PERCENT, and the Marie Curie IEF No 255624, the Spanish FIS2010-14830 project and Generalitat de Catalunya.